leoreisbk/supertestpilot/README.md

   }
 ```

-After minification, this is what QAVinci sends to GPT-4.
-Note how QAVinci preserved only the UI elements that can actually be interacted with:
+After minification, this is what TestPilot sends to GPT-4.
+Note how TestPilot preserved only the UI elements that can actually be interacted with:
 ```
 Button, label: 'Menu'
 Image, label: 'chevron'